genes-and-health/TRE-documentation-v3/docs/using-the-tre/understanding-tre-folders-and-buckets.md

-# Folder and bucket structure
+# Understanding TRE folders and buckets

 To undertand how Genes & Health data are stored and how to use the data resources, we need to understand **Google Cloud Storage (GCS) buckets**.
 GCS buckets are used for all data storage in the TRE with the exception of user data in the `home` directory.